Axlefublr/indeed/README.md

 There's no error message because even if nothing got added, you still ensured certain strings are in the file, essentially meaning a success.
 The non-zero exit code is useful with chaining shell commands with `&&`.

 Mind that all final newlines get trimmed (if there's a write to the file), so you won't have to worry about them as you would have to otherwise.
+If you do want a final newline, use the `--newline` / `-n` option.

 This program exists because of how annoying it is to make sure things are `.gitignore`d